-The sixth cohort of Inclusion, Equity, and Community Building series will kick off in September 2021!
+The seventh cohort of Inclusion, Equity, and Community Building series will kick off in February 2022!
 This five module series will provide faculty, staff, and administrators an opportunity to comprehensively explore community building, cultural humility, bias awareness and identity development, microaggressions and inclusive language, anti-racism, privilege and allyship, and change leadership and apply these concepts to their policies, programs, practices, and people in their respective departments.
 This series aims to be flexible to the needs of our participants and current and pressing issues in our society and at UNT.
 Thus, each IECB provides a unique experience for participants.
 The series ends with action planning and guidance from Diversity & Inclusion to sustain inclusive excellence.
 Participants who complete all five modules of the series receive a certificate.
-The deadline to register is September 3, 2021 and space is limited.
+The deadline to register is January 21, 2022 and space is limited.
 There is a 30 registrant cap with a waitlist.
-This series will be in-person with one module over Zoom.
-When joining the live Zoom session for only Module 3, please use a computer or a tablet with camera capabilities.
-Contact Teresita@unt.edu for any accommodations.
+This series will be in-person in SSB 102.

-Module 1: Community Building, Data, and Definitions: This introductory session explores how we define community on a personal level, within IECB, and within UNT.
-We will analyze current UNT data on climate and inclusion while exploring the language of Diversity, Equity, and Inclusion and how that impacts community at all levels.
+Module 1: Perspectives of Race, Data, and DEI Definitions: This introductory session explores how we engage in conversations about race fundamentally.
+We will also discuss current UNT data on climate and inclusion while exploring Diversity, Equity, and Inclusion definitions and how they impact communities at all levels.
 (Pre-Work +/- 1 hour)

 Module 2: Bias Awareness, Socialization, and Identity Development: Participants explore biases, how they are embedded in our language and interactions at multiple levels, and how they are influenced by socialization.
 Identity development is introduced to demonstrate the importance of intentionally inclusive environments on positive student development and employee engagement.
 (Pre-Work +/- 1 hour)